KenT2/pipresents-gapless/README.md

          wget https://github.com/KenT2/pipresents-gapless-examples/tarball/master -O - | tar xz

-There should now be a directory 'KenT2-pipresents-gapless-examples-xxxx' in your home directory.
-Open the directory and move the 'pp_home' directory and its contents to your home directory.
+There should now be a directory 'KenT2-pipresents-gapless-examples-xxxx' in the /home/pi directory.
+Open the directory and move the 'pp_home' directory and its contents to the home/pi directory.

 From the terminal window type: